-- 1. Adult Participants, who do not meet the Close-in-Age Exception nor have a Dual Relationship with a Minor Athlete, should not give personal gifts to Minor Athlete(s). - 2.
-Gifts that are equally distributed to all athletes and serve a motivational or education purpose are permitted.
+- Adult Participants, who do not meet the Close-in-Age Exception nor have a Dual Relationship with a Minor Athlete, must not give personal gifts to Minor Athlete(s). - Gifts that are equally distributed to all athletes and serve a motivational or education purpose are permitted.